 - Wash the lids in hot, soapy water, rinse thoroughly and then sterilise using boiling water, before leaving to drain.

 Prepare to Test Jam (if not using a jam thermometer)

 - Ahead of time, place 2 saucers in the freezer to chill (ready to test when the jam is done).

-- Now bring the mixture to the boil, stirring intermittently as the fruit softens, crushing against the sides to release some of the juice.
+- Now bring the mixture to the boil, stirring intermittently as the fruit softens, crushing against the sides of the pan to release some of the juice.

 - Once boiling, turn up the heat to bring to a rolling boil and allow to boil for about 8 minutes.
 Keep an eye on it, to make sure it doesn’t boil over.

-- If using a jam thermometer, you are wanting the mixture to reach jam-set point (105 C/220 F).
+- If using a jam thermometer, you want the mixture to reach jam 'set point' (105 C/220 F).
 If not using a thermometer, remove the pan from the heat after about 8 minutes boiling and place a few drops of the jam on one of the cold saucers from the freezer.
-Place in the fridge for one minute.
-Now push the sides of the jam with your finger and if it has formed a gel and wrinkles, the jam is ready.
+Place in the fridge for one minute, then push the sides of the jam blob with your finger.
+If it has formed a gel and wrinkles, the jam is ready.

 - If the jam is still liquid, place back on the heat and boil for a further 2 minutes, before re-testing.
 Continue this process until the jam is ready, each time using a cold saucer.

-- When the jam is ready, pour into the sterilized jars, and seal with the lids immediately, before allowing to cool.
+- When the jam is ready, pour into the sterilised jars, and seal with the lids immediately, before allowing to cool.